Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Cosmog.md

 ---
 Ability1: Unaware
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME789.png
+BookShinyImageName: HOME789_s.png
 BoxSprite: SRD-BoxSprite-cosmog.png
+DexCategory: No Data
+DexDescription: A creature like this was observed on a telescope.
+It is rumored to be a Pokemon from another world, but no specific details are known.
 EventAbilities: ''
 GenderType: N
 HasForm: 'No'
+Height:
+  Deimeters: 2
+  Feet: 0.7
+  Meters: 0.2
 HiddenAbility: ''
 HomeSprite: SRD-HomeSprite-cosmog.png
 Learnset: '[[SRD-Cosmog-Learnset]]'
 Legendary: 'No'
 Name: Cosmog
 Number: 789
+PrimaryEggGroup: Undiscovered
+SecondaryEggGroup: ''
 Sprite: cosmog.png
 Type1: Psychic
 Type2: ''
+Weight:
+  Hectograms: 1
+  Kilograms: 0.1
+  Pounds: 0.2
 ---

 #PokeroleSRD/Pokedex